Metal Roof Replacement Cost: Complete 2025 Pricing Guide

 Metal is a common roof material because it’s strong, sturdy, and long-lasting.
 It’s environmentally friendly, able to be recycled countless times while remaining strong.
 They’re attractive and let you express yourself by offering different styles and sheens.

 Metal roofs are around two to three times the costs of those made with other materials.
 On the other hand, by paying a higher upfront cost for a metal roof, you save yourself a lot of time and money down the road.
-Before you begin to browse contractors, think about the size of the budget you’re working with.
+To get a ballpark figure of the total cost, it helps to know the:

 1. Size of your roof